Ohalo-Ltd/solevm/README.md

 The runtime is a regular Solidity contract that can be compiled by `solc`, and can therefore be used with libraries such as `web3js` or just executed by the various different stand-alone evm implementations.
 The limitations is that a lot of gas is required in order to run the code, and that web3js does not have support for Solidity structs (ABI tuples).

 In order to build and test the code you need go-ethereum's `evm` as well as `solc` on your path.
-The code is tested using the solidity `0.4.24` release version and the evm `1.8.7` version - both with the constantinople settings.
+The code is tested using the solidity `0.4.24` release version and the evm `1.8.7` version - both with constantinople settings.
+The library includes some javsacript code and evm configuration files which can be used to run the contract.
+The configuration files configures the geth EVM to have the right settings, and the javascript function will call it and automatically format input and output.

 `bin/compile.js` can be executed to create `bin`, `bin-runtime`, `abi` and `signatures` files for the runtime contract.
 The files are put in the `bin_output` folder.